 Prepare a Patient for an Exam

 Little preparation is needed for a CT scan.
-Patients, who do not have congestive heart failure or are not on dialysis, are asked to drink 64 ounces of water before the exam, especially if the exam is performed with oral or intravenous contrast.
+Patients who do not have fluid restrictions (such as patients with congestive heart failure or in renal failure on dialysis) are asked to drink 64 ounces of water before the exam, especially if the exam is performed with oral or intravenous contrast.
 If possible, they should start drinking 12 hours before their scheduled appointment time.

 Patients will be asked to remove jewelry and other metallic objects that might interfere with the scan.
 We ask patients to leave jewelry at home when possible.